Man accused of Norwich murder refuses to leave cell to appear in court

 - Credit: Archant

-James Greene died at the Norfolk and Norwich University Hospital on Thursday, June 6, following an incident at Dolphin Grove on Tuesday, where he lived.
+James Greene died at the Norfolk and Norwich University Hospital on Thursday, June 6, following an incident at Dolphin Grove, where he lived.

 You may also want to watch:

-A trial date has been pencilled in for November 11.
+His trial has been fixed for November 11.